Rosa-Kang/vanillaRedux/README.md

 |4.
 Redux Toolkit - advanced|
 Redux toolkit is a package with a lot of shortcuts to be able to have the same functionality with less code.

+***when you work with ReduxToolkit, it's okay to mutate the state!! : Redux toolkit works behind the scene with Immer and takes care of the state mutation.

+***key concept that we're using in this app: createReducer & createAction & configureStore & createSlice